Multitask Online Mirror Descent: Algorithms

-Update \eqref{eq:eg_update} enjoys a natural interpretation.
+Update \Cref{eq:eg_update} enjoys a natural interpretation.
 Each block $\by^{(i)}$ is operating an individual standard EG update, but with gradient $A^{-1/2}_{ii_t} g_t$.
 When $A = I_N$, only the active block is updated.
-Otherwise, the update of block $i$ is proportional to $A^{-1/2}_{ii_t}$, which quantifies the similarity between tasks $i$ and $i_t$.
+Otherwise, the update of block $i$ is proportional to $A^{-1/2}_{ii_t}$, that quantifies the similarity between tasks $i$ and~$i_t$.
+The pseudo-code of the algorithm is given in \Cref{alg:mt-eg}.
+Although this work only focuses on OMD for clarity, note that considering Follow-the-Regularized-Leader---see, e.g., \citep[Section~7]{orabona2019}---with $\reg = \bpsi(\sqA\cdot)$ would yield similar bounds.
+This would allow, for instance, the use of time-varying learning rates with entropic regularization.